Skip navigation

 Welcome to CERJ

-The Cambridge Education Research e-Journal (CERJ) is an online journal for scholars, early-career researchers, educators, and professionals to share their ongoing or completed work with peers and the wider academic community.
+The Cambridge Educational Research e-Journal (CERJ) is an online journal for scholars, early-career researchers, educators, and professionals to share their ongoing or completed work with peers and the wider academic community.
 CERJ publishes rigorous education research and welcomes submissions from all regions of the world.

 Dear Colleagues and Educational Researchers,